w3c/wcag2ict/key-terms.md

 <div class="example">

 Products that have a menu-driven interface include, but are not limited to, self-service transaction machines, printers, and IP-based telephones.</div>

+### Platform Software
+The term **platform software**, as used in WCAG2ICT, has the meaning below:
+<DL><DT>platform software</DT><DD>

+collection of software components that runs on an underlying software or hardware layer, and that provides a set of software services to other software components that allows those applications to be isolated from the underlying software or hardware layer</DD></DL>

 ### Set of Documents